 Biography

-Dr. Farhana Afrin Rahman is an interdisciplinary scholar of gender, development, and forced migration, with over 15 years of experience in academia, international development organizations, and the policy sector.
-She is currently a Leverhulme Early Career Fellow/Isaac Newton Trust Fellow and an Affiliated Lecturer at the Department of Politics and International Studies.
-Previously, she was a Junior Research Fellow at Wolfson College Cambridge, a Japan Society for the Promotion of Science (JSPS) Postdoctoral Fellow at the University of Tokyo, a Non-Residential Fellow at the Centre for Asia Pacific Refugee Studies at the University of Auckland, and a Fellow at the Harvard University Asia Center.
-Farhana received her PhD in 2021 from the University of Cambridge's Centre for Gender Studies.
-Her PhD thesis was shortlisted for the 2023 International Convention of Asia Scholars (ICAS) Best Dissertation Prize, and received the accolade "Most Accessible and Captivating Work for the Non-Specialist Reader".
+Farhana is currently an Affiliated Lecturer at the Department of Politics and International Studies (POLIS).
+Previously, she held a Leverhulme Early Career Fellowship and Isaac Newton Trust Fellowship at POLIS (2022-2026), a Junior Research Fellowship at Wolfson College Cambridge, a Japan Society for the Promotion of Science (JSPS) Postdoctoral Fellowship at the University of Tokyo, and a Fellowship at the Harvard University Asia Center.
+Farhana received her PhD in 2021 from the University of Cambridge’s Centre for Gender Studies.
+Her PhD thesis was shortlisted for the 2023 International Convention of Asia Scholars (ICAS) Best Dissertation Prize, and received the accolade “Most Accessible and Captivating Work for the Non-Specialist Reader”.
 She also holds an MPhil in Multi-Disciplinary Gender Studies from the University of Cambridge (2014), and an Honours Bachelor of Arts in Peace and Conflict Studies, International Relations, and Arabic from the University of Toronto (2011).

 Farhana was born in Bangladesh and raised in Zambia and Canada.
-She is an avid traveller and has visited over 60 countries.

 Research